montrehack/montrehack.github.com/index.md

 * Solutions to each challenge will be presented to everyone at the end of the event

 ## Problem Description
 This month, our target will be the website of a mafia baker (Anonymousse).
 Your objective is to discover secret informations related to this organization.
 The task will not be easy.
-The developpers of their extracet have used many cryptographic mechanism to secure their infrastructure.
+The developpers of their extranet have used many cryptographic mechanism to secure their infrastructure.
 Security of obscurity?

 * These levels have been presented at Hackfest 2012.
 * Difficulty level: Easy